netscaler/netscaler-k8s-ingress-controller/multicluster/README.md

 Perform the following steps to deploy the Citrix global load balancing solution for geographically distributed Kubernetes clusters.

-1. Create the RBAC permissions required to deploy the GSLB controller using the [gslb-rbac.yaml](./Manifest/gslb-rbac.yaml) file.
+1. Create the RBAC permissions required to deploy the GSLB controller using the [gslb-rbac.yaml](https://github.com/citrix/citrix-k8s-ingress-controller/blob/master/multicluster/Manifest/gslb-rbac.yaml) file.

         kubectl apply -f gslb-rbac.yaml

 2. Create the secrets required for the GSLB controller to connect to GSLB devices and push the configuration from the GSLB controller.

         kubectl create secret generic secret1 --from-literal=username=<username> --from-literal=password=<password>

      **Note:** These secrets are used in the GSLB controller YAML file for the respective sites.
 The `username` and `password` in the command specifies the user name and password of the Citrix GSLB ADC.

-3. Download the GSLB controller YAML file [gslb-controller.yaml](./Manifest/gslb-controller.yaml).
+3. Download the GSLB controller YAML file [gslb-controller.yaml](https://github.com/citrix/citrix-k8s-ingress-controller/blob/master/multicluster/Manifest/gslb-controller.yaml).

 4. Edit the GSLB controller YAML file and update the following values as per the requirements of each cluster.

     - LOCAL_REGION and LOCAL_CLUSTER: Specify the region and cluster name where this controller is deployed.
     - SITENAMES: Provide site names separated by commas and the configuration should be the same as the site configured on GSLB devices.
     - IP address, region, user name, and password for each site should start with the corresponding site name.
     For example: For site1 in `SITENAMES`, fields should be `site1_ip`, `site1_region`, `site1_username`, and `site1_password`.
     - argument section in the specification should include `--config-interface` and    `gslb-endpoint`.

      The following is a snippet of the YAML file for deploying the GSLB controller.

-    ```yml

         env:
          - name: "LOCAL_REGION"